bianimj/washerreportlab/README.md

 - <b>Software: Axiom </b>
 - <b>Process</b>
     - The disk image was loaded into Axiom for forensic analysis.
-    - Figures 1.7-1.8 depict the case loading process.

 - <b>Web Activity</b>
      -  Internet browser history was reviewed, including:
-          - Chrome Searches (Figures 1.9-2.5)
+          - Chrome Searches (Figure 1.5)
-          - Internet Explorer Typed URLs (Figures 2.6-2.7)
+          - Internet Explorer Typed URLs
-          - Internet Explorer Cache Records (Figures 2.8-2.9)
+          - Internet Explorer Cache Records
     - Analysis revealed potentially suspicious searches related to identity theft and check washing.

 - <b>Social Media</b>
-     -  Social media usage was investigated, with Flickr being the most frequently used platform (Figure 3.0).
+     -  Social media usage was investigated, with Flickr being the most frequently used platform.

 - <b>Media Analysis</b>
      -  Recovered photos included:
-          - Images related to web search history (destroyed hard drives, maps) (Figures 3.1-3.4)
+          - Images related to web search history (destroyed hard drives, maps)
-          - A disturbing image of a young girl smoking (Figure 3.5)
+          - A disturbing image of a young girl smoking
     - Recovered documents included:
-         - Incriminating documents like "washers to do list" and "X marks the spot" (Figures 3.7-3.9)
+         - Incriminating documents like "washers to do list" and "X marks the spot"
-         - Encrypted documents that couldn't be accessed (Figures 4.0-4.4)
+         - Encrypted documents that couldn't be accessed

 - <b>Email Analysis</b>
-     -  Emails retrieved from the computer were examined (Figures 4.5-4.6).
+     -  Emails retrieved from the computer were examined.

 - <b>Connected Devices</b>
-     -  A list of all devices ever connected to the computer was identified (Figure 4.7).
+     -  A list of all devices ever connected to the computer was identified.

 <h2>Encryption</h2>
    -  The report notes the presence of encryption software that prevented access to some files (five encrypted files were identified).